Partitions/Queues and Time Limits

 |

-Special “features” can be requested with the parameter -C (“constraint”).
+All above special “features” (except for acc/GPUs) can be requested with the parameter -C (“constraint”).

 Several features/constraints can be combined with either &